 Some companies have even had to turn to out-of-state workers, bringing them in for individual projects to meet demands.

 The Construction Industry During COVID and Today

 In an article written by Fox, contractor Michael Wolff was interviewed.
 “I would pay a ridiculous amount of money to get a qualified person in here.
 I would hire 15 people today,” said Wolff.
-He, like many other contractors, acknowledges that many qualified laborers would prefer to stay at home on unemployment or stimulus or work under the table.
+He, like many other contractors, acknowledges that many qualified laborers have preferred to stay at home on unemployment or stimulus or work under the table.

 Brenda Jo of Competitive Edge elaborates on the trickle-down effect of the labor shortage.
 As a result, the construction industry is hiking up costs to complete projects in an efficient manner.

-Brenda Jo explains.
-“When there’s a shortage, that means there’s a competition.
+Brenda Jo explains: “When there’s a shortage, that means there’s a competition.
 When there’s a competition, wages go up in that industry or that skillset.”
-Projects then cost more.
+All in all, projects cost more.

 The need for skilled laborers across the U.S. will continue to increase in the coming years.
 In fact, there will be an 11% increase between 2016 and 2026, bringing an additional 747,600 industry jobs to fill.

 Today, fewer and fewer children are exposed to the construction world—which, in turn, will further drag out the shortage.
-Only 3% of people ages 18-25 wanted to work in construction, according to an article done by Builder in 2017.
+Only 3% of people ages 18 to 25 wanted to work in construction, according to an article done by Builder in 2017.